Catapult Dynamics and Phase Transitions in Quadratic Nets: Acknowledgements

 \section{Acknowledgements}

 We thank Yasaman Bahri, Daniel Roberts, Yi-Hsien Du, and Han Zheng for discussions.
 We additionally thank Daniel Roberts for comments on the draft.
 DM is supported by the NSF grant PHY-2014071.
 JL is supported in part by International Business Machines (IBM) Quantum through the Chicago Quantum Exchange, and the Pritzker School of Molecular Engineering at the University of Chicago through AFOSR MURI (FA9550-21-1-0209).
+MC and JL are supported in part by the University of Pittsburgh, School of Computing and Information, Department of Computer Science, Pitt Cyber, PQI Community Collaboration Awards, John C. Mascaro Faculty Scholar in Sustainability, NASA under award number 80NSSC25M7057, and Fluor Marine Propulsion LLC (U.S. Naval Nuclear Laboratory) under award number 140449-R08.
+This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.